 If FHWA determines that 23 USC Section 317 would not apply (see Section 24.1.9, Federal Land Right-of-way Transfer) to a specific alternative on NFS land, UDOT would seek an easement or special-use authorization for the Selected Alternative based on input from the USDA Forest Service to allow construction, operation, and maintenance of the Selected Alternative.
 With an easement or special-use permit, the USDA Forest Service would retain all ownership rights to the land, and UDOT would be authorized to own and operate the Selected Alternative.
 The easement or special-use authorization would preserve protected other uses that already exist.
-The easement or special-use authorization might require the USDA Forest Service to amend the Revised Forest Plan: Wasatch-Cache National Forest (USDA Forest Service 2003) for any nonconforming uses.
+The easement or special-use authorization might require the USDA Forest Service to amend the Revised Forest Plan: Wasatch-Cache National Forest (USDA Forest Service 2003) for uses that would not conform to the Plan's standards.